bao-jerry/LLM-Ownership-Verification-Draft/README.md

 ## Current Status
 - The core proofs and experimental results are complete.
 - Secondary proofs and experiments are being considered.
-- The paper will be rewritten and refactored in full with the new tamper-motivated framing.
-Proofs and theorems will stay mostly identical.
-[PROOFS_AND_DERIVATIONS.pdf](PROOFS_AND_DERIVATIONS.pdf) contains the current proof and derivation writeup.
-Its framing and exposition are stale relative to this README, but the core mathematical arguments remain the proof source for this project.
+- The paper will be rewritten and refactored in full under the new tamper-detection-motivated framing.
+Proofs and theorems will stay mostly identical to the ones in [(OUTDATED)_first_paper_draft.pdf]((OUTDATED)_first_paper_draft.pdf), but its framing and exposition will change substantially.

 ## Citation
 If you would like to cite this work, please use: